GitJournal/gitjournal.io/content/blog/2021-03-05-Last-3-months.md

 ### Support

-I've beel slowly going through the entire backlog, and hopefully I can soon adopt a system similar to Inbox Zero.
+I've been slowly going through the entire backlog, and hopefully I can soon use a system similar to Inbox Zero.
 Earlier, I would quite often try to fix the bug as I read the emails.
 Now I'm wearing a different hat while handling support and my priority is to triage bugs and pass them to the developer (me), who will then decide the priority.

 ### Focus